 Dublin City and county offers so many beautiful walks full of nature and scenery, the perfect way to spend days off or for making weekend plans with friends.
 So why not get out and enjoy the crisp, fresh autumn air before winter arrives.

-If you enjoyed reading this post you might also like our piece on "6 ways to be a more sustainable hiker".
+If you enjoyed reading this post you might also like 6 ways to be a more sustainable hiker.